MicrosoftDocs/entra-docs/docs/identity/saas-apps/procoresso-tutorial.md

 4. Click on **Save Changes**.

-5. After these settings, you needs to send the **domain name** (e.g **contoso.com**) through which you are logging into Procore to the [Procore Support team](https://support.procore.com/) and they will activate federated SSO for that domain.
+5. After these settings, you needs to send the **domain name** (e.g., **contoso.com**) through which you are logging into Procore to the [Procore Support team](https://support.procore.com/) and they will activate federated SSO for that domain.

 ### Create Procore SSO test user